Communal Leaders. Professionals. Lifelong Learners. You." />

 The twice-yearly Pardes Learning Seminar brings together community leaders, professionals and lifelong learners, who wish to study classical Jewish sources either online or within the landscape of Israel.
 Participants grapple with ancient texts and current issues, visit historical sites (either in person or virtually) and learn from the best educators in Israel.

 The 2021 Summer Seminar will take place online.

 Click here to read the latest participant testimonials.

-The Pardes Learning Seminar attracts seasoned community leaders and professionals (from all fields, Jewish and secular), adult lifelong learners, and retirees.
+The Pardes Learning Seminar attracts seasoned community leaders and professionals (from all fields, Jewish and secular), and adult lifelong learners.
 If you are a student or young professional, you might enjoy the Pardes Winter Learning Intensive, which takes place annually in early January.

 The Pardes faculty’s depth of knowledge is rivaled only by their engaging teaching style and their ability to bring Judaism to life.
 They aim not only to teach compelling ideas, but also to give you the tools to enter personally into a conversation with your heritage.

 Our renowned faculty bring together students from diverse learning backgrounds and create an educational environment that is accessible and empowering.
 Participants study in havruta pairs, partnering to help one another explore and gain ownership of the text.
 Sources are provided in their original language and in English translation.